JoshuaRHolden/BugTracker/README.md

  4. Change directory to the subdirectory: **"BUGTRACK_WEB_API"**
  5. Type: _**“dotnet run”**_ and press enter.
  6. Open up a _new_ command prompt whilst keeping the original one open, change directory to the project solution again, but this time to the directory: **“/BUGTRACK_UI”**
- 7. o create the compact database run the following command: **“dotnet ef database update”**.
+ 7. To create the compact database run the following command: **“dotnet ef database update”**.
  8. Once the database has finished creating, type _**“dotnet run”**_ and press enter.

 If the above steps were completed with success this will run both the API and the UI in kestrel web server, navigate to: **[https://localhost:7041/](https://localhost:7041/)** to start using the application.